wakproductions/tdameritrade_api/README.md

 ## Contributions

-If you would like to make a contribution, please submit a pull request.
+If you would like to make a contribution, please submit a pull request to the original branch.
 Feel free to email me Winston Kotzan at wak@wakproductions.com with any feature requests, bug reports, or feedback.

 ## Release Notes

-### Version 1.0
+### Version 1.1 Alpha
-- Made it official (no longer beta)
-- Enhancement to the get_price_history function so that it can retrieve multiple tickers at a time
+- Adding balances, positions and trade modules